spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 > outright wrong then please [log an issue][github-issue] or create a
 > pull request 👍

-The now settings `alias` is to give your deployment a shothand name over the auto generated URL that `now` creates, the `files` section covers what we want to include in the depoloyment to `now` we'll go over the file structure shortly.
-Basically what is included in the `files` array is all that get pused up to the now servers.
+The now settings `alias` is to give your deployment a shorthand name over the auto generated URL that `now` creates, the `files` section covers what we want to include in the deployment to `now` we'll go over the file structure shortly.
+Basically what is included in the `files` array is all that get pushed up to the now servers.

 All good so for?